How to Create Backlinks Manually

 Find out from where your competition gets their links

 Go to Open Site Explorer (opensiteexplorer.com).
-Type in the URL of a competitor’s website.
+Type in the URL of a competitor.
 The next screen will show you a list of backlinks pointing to the site.
 Many will be blog and forum comments.
-Identify these and go to the same source and create your own.
+Identify these and go to the same source and make your own.

-While not an exhaustive list, these strategies will help you to obtain natural backlinks in a relatively simple fashion.
-By following effective SEO strategies and using real, trustworthy backlinks, you will soon find that your website climbs high in the search engine rankings.
+While not an exhaustive list, these strategies will help you to obtain backlinks in a relatively simple fashion.
+By following effective SEO strategies and using real, trustworthy backlinks, you will soon find that your website climbs high in the search engines.

-These days you have to be more careful where you get your backlinks from.
+These days you have to be more careful where you get your backlinks.
 Due to changes at Google with Panda and Penguin, your website could be gone from Google one day when you wake up.

-So, it makes send to diversity your backlink and website building and build a few sites in case something does happen to one site.
+So, it makes sense to diversify your backlink and blog building and build a few sites in case something does happen to one site.

-There is also a whole other approach you can take and it does work but does take a huge amount of time.
+There is also a whole other approach you can take but does take a considerable amount of time.
 And, that is creating quality content and sharing it over social media.
-Then, in time depending how good your content is.
-Your work will get shared over the web and natural backlinks will start to occur.
+Then, in time depending on how good your content is.
+Your content will get shared over the web, and backlinks will start to occur.

-This strategy does take a huge amount of time however, and can be very frustrating for new webmasters.
+This strategy does take a massive amount of time, however, and can be very frustrating for new webmasters.
 But, it does work if you are willing to put in the time.
-The trick is you need to really help people and create content that is true quality.
+The trick is you need to help people and make content that is real quality.